Join the campaign for an increase in Asylum Support during Covid-19 and beyond

 Thank you to Emma Birks of Asylum Matters for alerting Restore to the campaign and to Asylum Matters, Refugee Action and Freedom from Torture for their work on this important issue.

 Lift the Ban campaign

 In addition to Restore’s relational work to welcome and integrate refugees and asylum seekers, Restore also works for change to improve the systems and structures that impinge on the lives on refugees and asylum seekers.
 Restore has signed up as a partner in the Lift the Ban campaign which is lobbying the government to change their policy and allow asylum seekers to work after they have been in the asylum process for 6 months.
 Asylum Matters and Refugee Action are leading the campaign.
-As part of the campaign, there will be local Days of Action.

 For more information about the national campaign please click here